Breast Augmentation Topics

 Saline implants are available in different shapes and sizes, making it easy for Dr. Sanders to customize an implant to the patient’s needs and goals.
 Saline implants are empty when inserted into the breast and are then filled with a salt water solution to give them volume.
 Because of this, saline implants typically allow for smaller surgical incisions.

 Silicone implants differ from saline implants in that they come pre-filled with a silicone solution; this material is meant to simulate the texture and feel of natural breasts.
 Some women prefer silicone implants because they offer a more realistic feel and appearance.
 These implants can require a slightly larger incision and are only available to patients 22 and older.

 Whether patients choose saline or silicone, they can get their implants with either a smooth or a textured outer shell.
 Smooth-shelled implants are round in shape and are the more popular of the two options.
-The main reason is that smooth implants are covered in a smooth, thick plastic that contributes to the realistic look and feel of the augmented breasts.
+They wrinkle less than textured implants, which is important for women with small breasts.

 Textured implants are also available with both saline and silicone breasts.
 These implants have a rougher exterior than their smooth counterparts and are designed to better adhere to the natural breast tissue.
 As such, textured implants have a slightly lower risk of inadvertent repositioning.
 Also, textured implants are available in either round or tear-drop shapes.
 The primary disadvantage is the slight risk of ALCL, a rare lymphoma of the scar tissue surrounding the implant.

 Breast Implant Placement Options

-With a subglandular approach, implants are placed between the breast tissue and the pectoral muscle.
-Some patients prefer this approach because it helps them achieve a somewhat perkier, more “lifted” look, and also because this approach has a lighter recovery time.
-The downside is that, with the implant just below the skin’s surface, it may sometimes appear less natural and there is more visible and palpable wrinkling.
+With a subglandular approach, implants are placed between the breast tissue and the pectoralis muscle.
+Some patients prefer this approach because it avoids the animation deformity that occurs with pectoralis muscle contraction, and also because this approach has a shorter recovery time.
+The downside is that with the implant just below the skin’s surface, it may sometimes appear less natural and there is more visible and palpable wrinkling.
 The use of natural-looking silicone implants can counter this.